I’ve shared before the supplements I take regularly, and which ones are I add in specifically during pregnancy or nursing.

 If they’ve ever been on antibiotics, children can greatly benefit from quality probiotics.
 Their gut flora is still developing, and supporting gut health during childhood will have much more of an effect than attempting to supplement later in life (though I recommend it then too).
-We now all take Just Thrive probiotics which have worked really well for all of us.
+We now all take Probiotics which have worked really well for all of us.
 For kids, I open capsules and dump them into smoothies or bake them into foods since they can survive even at high heat.

 It is unfortunate that probiotic supplements are even necessary.
 Once upon a healthier time, we were able to obtain all the strains of probiotics we needed from the food supply.
 Vegetables were not irradiated and sterilized so they contained soil based probiotic strains.
 Foods were often fermented to preserve them, creating a wide variety of native probiotic strains, and we didn’t use and overuse antibacterial soaps and antibiotics, which can alter gut bacteria.

 With the constantly emerging evidence about the importance of gut bacteria for all aspects of health, this is one area I don’t skimp on with our family.
 Though we ferment foods like sauerkraut and water kefir for probiotics, don’t shy away from gardening and interacting with dirt, and don’t over sanitize, I still feel it is important to provide a variety of probiotics on a regular basis to support gut health.

 I am hopeful that with all the emerging research, we will again start to understand the importance of living, probiotic-rich foods and bacterial exposure from other sources and address this problem on a wider level as well.